yann-malherbe/Teaching-HEIGVD-RES-MonSys/README.md

-Teaching-HEIGVD-RES-WebInfra
+Welcome
 ============================

-A repo for the web infrastructure lab.
+This repo is used for the Web Infrastructure lab.
+Fork and clone it.